 - Reboot your network devices (i.e., cable modem, ADSL router, wireless access point).

-- If the problem involves accessing a web page, video or other resource over the network, try temporarily turning off the firewall or “Internet security software” for a few minutes on the computer (but remember to turn it on, again).
+- If the problem involves accessing a web page, video, or other resources over the network, try temporarily turning off the firewall or “Internet security software” for a few minutes on the computer (but remember to turn it back on again).

 - If new software was recently installed before the issue appeared, try uninstalling the software.